-Aegon Levensverzekering's Executive Board is charged with the overall management of the Company and is responsible for achieving Aegon Levensverzekering's goals, developing the strategy and its associated risk profile.
-In addition to overseeing any relevant sustainability issues and the development of Aegon Levensverzekering's earnings.
-Aegon Levensverzekering's Executive Board is assisted in its work by the Management Team Aegon Netherlands.
-The Management Team Aegon Netherlands is comprised of all the members of Executive Board, the chief people officer (director of human resources) and the director Legal Affairs.
+Aegon Levensverzekering's Statutory Management Board is charged with the overall management of the company and is responsible for achieving Aegon Levensverzekering's goals, developing the strategy and its associated risk profile, in addition to overseeing any relevant sustainability issues and the development of the company's earnings.
+Aegon Levensverzekering's Statutory Management Board is assisted in its duties by the Chief Legal Officer and Chief People Officer, collectively referred to as Management Board NL (MBNL).
+Aegon Levensverzekering's Supervisory Board oversees the management of the Statutory Management Board, in addition to the company's business and strategy.
+The Supervisory Board takes into account the interests of all Aegon stakeholders.
+The Supervisory Board also oversees the activities of its committees.
+These committees are composed exclusively of SB members and deal with specific issues related to Aegon's financial accounts, risk management, and executive remuneration.
+These committees are the:

-Aegon Levensverzekering's Supervisory Board oversees the management of the Executive Board, in addition to the Company's business and strategy.
-It is also responsible for advising the Executive Board.
-The Supervisory Board counts five members as per December 31, 2020.
-The majority of the members of the Supervisory Board are independent and operate independently in accordance with the Principles and requirements of DNB's Suitability Policy Rule 2012 (Beleidsregel geschiktheid 2012).
-Given the members' different professional and educational backgrounds, ages and range of knowledge and experience, the Supervisory Board committees exist: